 Utah Scientific Announces 4K Routing Switcher

-SALT LAKE CITY — Utah Scientific announced a major extension of the Utah-100/UDS routing switcher family with a new range of routing switchers offering 6 Gbps UHD-SDI signal capabilities to support new 4K signal formats (both single- and multi-link) used in ultra-high-definition TV production.
-The 6 Gbps UHD-SDI solutions will provide twice the density--at half the power)--and outstanding performance at a substantially lower cost than competitive 3 Gbps multi-link solutions.
+SALT LAKE CITY -- March 19, 2013 -- Utah Scientific, a worldwide leader in routing and master control switchers, today announced a major extension of the UTAH-100/UDS routing switcher family with a new range of routing switchers offering 6 Gbps UHD-SDI signal capabilities to support new 4K signal formats (both single- and multi-link) used in ultra-high-definition (UHD) TV production.
+The 6 Gbps UHD-SDI solutions will provide twice the density (at half the power) and outstanding performance at a substantially lower cost than competitive 3 Gbps multi-link solutions.

-Utah says its 100/UDS 4K routers are available in 32x32, 64x64, and 144x144 matrix sizes, and they offer the same control options as the successful Utah-100/UDS routers introduced in 2012.
-Complementing the new 4K routers will be a 4K signal-processing module that provides multiplexing and demultiplexing of 1.5 and 3 Gbps streams to and from the 6 Gbps format.
+The UTAH-100/UDS 4K routers bring a cost-effective signal management solution to the growing world of UHD television.
+Routers in this new series are available in 32 x 32, 64 x 64, and 144 x 144 matrix sizes, and they offer the same control options as the successful UTAH-100/UDS routers introduced in 2012.
+Complementing the new 4K routers will be a 4K signal-processing module that provides multiplexing and demultiplexing of 1.5 Gbps and 3 Gbps streams to and from the 6 Gbps format.

 The latest product and technology information